Indemos/Distribution/README.md

 - Flexibility to process several messages within the same actor class or use different classes using `[Subscription]` attribute on top of the method
 - Kestrel server middleware to process message queries
 - Usage of `Task` methods instead of FIFO loops for asynchronous communication
-- Automatic loading and mapping for actors and messages using reflection
+- Automatic loading and mapping for actors and messages using reflection, borrowed from `Mediatr` framework
 - No use of locks

 # Nuget